Wania-khan76/CEW-CEP/README.md

      cJSON: A lightweight JSON parsing library in C.

- If you don't have libcurl or cJSON you can use the script file which is essentils.sh which will download libcurl and cJASON.
+ If you don't have libcurl or cJSON you can use the script file which is essentials.sh which will download libcurl and cJASON.

 	Installation